Helpful Links and Frequently asked Questions

 What is Regenerative Medicine?

-Regenerative Medicine is an exciting new area of medicine utilizing your body’s own platelets or stem cells to help heal the underlying cause of your pain or dysfunction, and not just mask it.
+Regenerative Medicine is an exciting new area of medicine utilizing your body’s own platelets to help heal the underlying cause of your pain or dysfunction, and not just mask it.
 Regeneration involves delivering specific types of cells or cell products to diseased tissues or organs, where they will ultimately restore tissue and organ function.
 This can be done through cell-based therapy or by using cell products, such as growth factors.

 What the Mayo Clinic has to say about Regenerative Medicine: